-Director of Activities
+Director of Events

-The Director of Activities (DA) is the heart and soul of the CSSS, managing all social events for the Society.
-The DA manages the events, beer-blasts, keggers, steinhoists, box-socials, LAN-parties, games-nights, and every other social gathering that might occur.
-This is a semesterly position.
+The Director of Events (DOE) is the heart and soul of the CSSS, managing all social events for the Society.
+The DOE manages the events, hackathons, panel sessions, networking nights, LAN-parties, gamesnights, and every other social gathering that might occur.
+This is an annual position.